interestinall/sinatra-blog/README.md

 #Sinatra Blog

 This is a bare bones blog for sinatra.
-It makes an excellent template for someone wanting a blank slate to practice css/sass on and is also a time saver for someone wanting to build out a more personalized sinatra blog without starting from zeroo.
+It makes an excellent template for someone wanting a blank slate to practice css/sass on and is also a time saver for someone wanting to build out a more personalized sinatra blog without starting from zero.

 Features: user sign up, user log in, posts (CRUD) and comments (CR).